vladak/workmon/README.md

 ## Generating bitmap font

+Using bitmap fonts makes the display more readable and nicer.
+Also, some of the glyps like the circle in °C can be actually displayed.
+The font however has to be converted to fit onto the flash and then it has to be used in a special way for quick display.

 1. grab the fonts from https://rsms.me/inter/
 2. convert the `extras/ttf/Inter-Regular.ttf` into BDF (use 25 pixels size) using https://fontforge.github.io/
 3. convert the BDF into PCF for smaller size using https://adafruit.github.io/web-bdftopcf/